devops329/devops/instruction/burpSuite/burpSuite.md

 ![Proxy tab](proxyTab.png)

 This will open a Chromium browser window.
 Type in the URL of your JWT Pizza website.
-This will create a secure connection to your website that is proxied through Burp Suite so that it can capture all of the network traffic.
+This will create a secure connection to your website that is proxied through Burp Suite so that it can capture all the network traffic.

 Toggle back to Burp Suite and click on the `HTTP history` tab under the `Proxy` tab of the main menu.
 This will show the requests that were made to render JWT Pizza.
 If you click on one of the requests you will see the HTTP request and response object.